Covariant operator formalism for higher derivative systems: Vector spin-$0$ dual model as a prelude to generalized QED$_4$: Massive ghosts in an interacting theory

 \subsection{An interacting model in compliance with a positive norm subspace}

 We have seen that for an interacting theory in the presence of transverse ghosts, one generally cannot set a positive norm space with a time-invariant definition.
 However, in this section, we present a model that complies with such procedure } with $F_{\mu \nu}(x)$ being the field strength tensor for the $A_\mu(x)$ field and $F_{\mu \nu}^C(x)$ for the massive one.
 Here, $\sigma_{\mu \nu}=\frac{i}{4}\Big[\gamma_\mu,\gamma_\nu\Big]$.
 The kinetic part of the fermion Lagrangian is left implicit.
-We also consider $m<2m_e$.\\ In the absence of interaction, the system is equivalent to the Bopp-Podolsky model.
+We also consider $m<2m_e$.\\ In the absence of interaction, the system is equivalent to the free Bopp-Podolsky model.
 When one includes fermionic matter, a standard coupling is assumed for the massless field whereas the square of a Pauli-like coupling is included for the ghost.
 The latter is associated with a dimensionful coupling constant $g$ indicating a non-renormalizable interaction.
 Due to the $U(1)$ invariance of the system, the auxiliary fields are free $\Box B(x)=\Box \tilde B(x)=0$.
-Moreover, the model is invariant under the additional discrete symmetry \bea \mathcal{O}C_\mu(x)=-C_\mu(x)\ , \ \mathcal{O}\tilde B(x)=-\tilde B(x) \eea Then, it implies the rule $\langle \text{odd}|S|\text{even}\rangle=0$ for scattering between even and odd asymptotic states under the discrete symmetry operation.
-In this manner, a time-independent positive norm subspace can be defined as
+Moreover, the model is invariant under the additional discrete symmetry \bea \mathcal{O}C_\mu(x)=-C_\mu(x)\ , \ \mathcal{O}\tilde B(x)=-\tilde B(x) \eea which is also present in the massive ghost operator equation of motion \bea m^2C^\omega(x)+\Box \theta^{\omega \nu} C_\nu(x) =-g\p_\gamma [(\bar \psi(x)\sigma^{\mu \nu}\psi(x)F_{\mu \nu}^C)(\bar \psi(x)\sigma^{\gamma \omega}\psi(x))]-\partial^\omega \tilde B(x) \eea as it should be.
+One can directly verify that the discrete symmetry represented by $\mathcal{O}$ can be consistently implemented in an iterative perturbative solution based on the asymptotic field operators.\\ It is worth mentioning that the Fock eigenstates of the asymptotic Hamiltonian define a basis in the whole Hilbert space.
+Since one can partition it into even plus odd components under the operation above, with both subsets displaying the required properties to define a subspace, a candidate for the physical subsidiary condition can be discussed.
+Moreover, the $S$ matrix, based on the Hamiltonian operator, also exhibits the same invariance.\\ Then, it implies the rule $\langle \text{odd}|S|\text{even}\rangle=0$ for scattering between even and odd asymptotic states under the discrete symmetry operation, since $\big [S, \mathcal{O} \big]=0$.
+Therefore, no odd state is created from an initial even one, and vice-versa. \\ In this manner, a time-independent positive\footnote{The positivity can be inferred by the fact that the Fock states define a basis with the even subspace being clearly associated with a superposition of states of positive norm. } norm subspace can be defined as